Raulitoflying/Raulitoflyingweb/content/home/home.md

 {{< showcase-section
     title="Yixiang Zhou"
     subtitle="Software & Data Engineer | IT Support | NLP & Policy Analysis"
-    description="🎓 I'm a Master's student in Computer Science at Northeastern University with a passion for software development, data analysis, and IT support.
+    description="🎓 I'm a New Graduate Master's student in Computer Science at Northeastern University with a passion for software development, data analysis, and IT support.
 I thrive at the intersection of code and communication — building reliable systems and helping users solve complex issues." imgSrc="images/showcase/showcase.png"
     imgScale="0.3"
  >}}